cn0047/stash/ed/d/redis/README.md

 Redis - in-memory data structure store (persistent), used as database, with server-side scripts (lua).
+By default it's "eventually persistent" not "instantly persistent".

 Redis is fast because of IO Multiplexing (EventLoop).